Fighting Employee Absenteeism: 5 Expert Tips You Need To Know

-As companies adapt to this new reality, absenteeism is an unavoidable challenge in the workplace.
-But by learning more about what absenteeism is and what causes it, you can understand how absentee rates are affecting your organization—and what you can do about it.
+Absenteeism is an unavoidable challenge in the workplace.
+But by learning more about absenteeism and what causes it, you can better understand how absentee rates are affecting your organization—and what you can do about it.
+It's time to dive into the root causes and discover actionable strategies to combat this growing challenge.

 What Is Absenteeism?

-Absenteeism is the term for chronic or habitual workplace absence that is unplanned and unannounced.
+Absenteeism is the term for chronic or habitual workplace absence that’s unplanned and unannounced.
 Absenteeism also includes partial absences like lateness, early departures, and even extended lunches.

 It’s important to differentiate between absenteeism and other forms of absence.
 Every employee misses work occasionally, but absenteeism has particularly disruptive effects: